hqasmei/my-bun-react-shadcn-postgres-project/README.md

 > **Note:** This project is currently in development.
 Below is a high-level checklist of remaining tasks.

 - [x] Project structure and monorepo setup
 - [x] Frontend and backend basic configuration
-- [ ] Database schema and migrations
 - [ ] Authentication system
-- [ ] Frontend UI components and routing
-- [ ] Backend API endpoints
-- [ ] API integration with frontend
 - [ ] Error handling and validation
 - [ ] Production environment configuration
 - [ ] Deployment setup